Will a New FBI Database Help Gun Control Background Check Difficulties?

 Going forward, the latest move by the FBI would only serve to help further.
 The bureau will give those who conduct background investigations access to a huge database of more than 400 million records as they determine who is acceptable for approval and who is not.

 Recall the case of the 2015 Charleston church shooting by Dylann Roof, who was able to purchase his weapon ahead of the killings despite a prior felony drug arrest that should have prevented him from doing so, according to the law.
 In a tragic twist, NICS revealed the arrest but did not provide enough details to automatically deny Roof’s purchase.
 It was up to the FBI to find the actual report, and several clerical errors kept that from happening within the three-day waiting period for purchasers.

 The new database, called N-DEx, was actually created in 2008, long after the NCIS system.
 The information contained within is owned by state and local law enforcement agencies that voluntarily contribute to it.
 Use of this system will require the FBI to properly abide by a series of laws, which could partially explain why it hasn’t been used previously.
 Use of N-DEx, however, could make a great second-tier check for gun sales, advocates argue.
 It would have made the needed report in the Dylann Roof case much easier to come by, and therefore could have prevented the sale.

 Gun control is a hot topic, and part of the reason is because there’s no easy answer.
 Thorough background investigations based in accurate, properly filed information is an important first step, however.
 Use of NICS and N-DEx in tandem is a good first step to reforming this broken system.

 To read more about background checks and why they might be appropriate for your industry, click here.
-Alliance Worldwide Investigative Group is well versed in background investigation legislation and procedure and can help you to mitigate risk when it comes to hiring.
+Alliance Risk Group is well versed in background investigation legislation and procedure and can help you to mitigate risk when it comes to hiring.
 Contact us today!